charlie-galb/bank-tech-test/README.md

 ## My approach

-Having decided to use JavaScript to complete the task (as opposed to Ruby, the only other programming language I know), I have decided to design the app to run in the browser console.
-Although it would be possible to create command-line app via node, I think that this would add extra layers of complexity that the relatively straightforward requirements of the task do not demand.
-I feel that Jest is a good choice for my testing framework, given that it has an in-built code coverage tool, which will reduce set up time.
-I aim to use ESLint as a linter in order to ensure code quality.
+Having decided to use JavaScript to complete the task (as opposed to Ruby, the only other programming language I know), I initially elected to design the app to run in the browser console.
+However, I ran into some problems due to the module syntax not being recognised by the browser.
+I then decided to reconfigure the app to run in Node's REPL.
+I decided to use Jest for testing, given that it has an in-built code coverage tool, which reduced set up time.
+I used ESLint as a linter in order to ensure code quality.

 ### List of Dependencies

 - Jest
 - ESLint

+### Test Coverage

 ### User Stories